A hands-on weekend intensive taught with Chia in Brooklyn, NY for SFPC.

 PAGASA, meaning "hope" in Filipino, is a simulated atmosphere of a country's climate in collapse.
 With Chia, a generative performance that mixed typhoon and climate imagery, data, and overlays along with scraped videos of streets and towns in the aftermath of natural disasters.

-At Root Division, San Francisco.
+At Root Division, San Francisco and Experimental Sound Studio, Chicago.

 A 2-hour desktop performance exploring experimental music from the back catalog of the former state-owned label of Bulgaria, Balkanton, from 1973-1992.
 Through screen recordings of Google searches, conversations with AI chatbots and music database crawls, I try to understand the place of these obscure records in the collective consciousness of the internet.
 Made for the group exhibit OBRAZCOV DOM / EXEMPLARY HOME in Sofia, BG.

-→ VideoA generative art installation consisting of a CRT TV and a video player that randomly scrubs through a compilation of Nu Pogodi episodes.
+A generative art installation consisting of a CRT TV and a video player that randomly scrubs through a compilation of Nu Pogodi episodes.
 Underneath the video are comments from friends, recounting their memories of watching the show when they were little.
 In the early 2000s, across many ex-Eastern Bloc countries, Soviet cartoons had been completely replaced by Disney in mainstream media.
 However, shows like Nu Pogodi somehow remained a part of our childhood, passed down on bootleg DVDs from our parents.
 Collaboration with Aylin.

-→ VideoA collection of art, visual, and experimental works from Yale undergraduate designers and artists, featuring 74 works from 22 artists.
+A collection of art, visual, and experimental works from Yale undergraduate designers and artists, featuring 74 works from 22 artists.
 Made with friends from Design at Yale.

 Nasam-natam (From Bulgarian - "To and fro") is a simulated family ecosystem, a smartphone surrounded by wildflowers.
 The phone runs a modded version of Viber, the de facto family group chat app in many Eastern European countries.
 On the app, "Mama" sends a landscape photo from Bulgaria every 4 seconds. installation - smartphone, modded Viber, family photos, wildflowers, nature field recordings Part of ART START 2023